mccombsp-kingco/maptime-git-intro/README.md

+#Now you know!
-Now you know.
-And knowing is half the battle.
+#And knowing is half the battle.